glider4/computepac/README.md

 # computepac
 A Python package of mathematical functions, iterative solvers, numerical analysis, and more.
+Examples included in code and explained below.

+**Last updated: January 2023.**

 ### Root finding
 - Newton-Raphson method